pinecoders/pinecoders.github.io/faq_and_code/README.md

 - [Trendlines - JD by Duyck](https://www.tradingview.com/script/mpeEgn5J-Trendlines-JD/) is a v4 example.

 ### How many plots, security() calls, variables or lines of code can I use?
-The limit for plots is 64.
+- The limit for plots is 64.
 Note than one plot statement can use up more than one allowed plot, depending on how it is structured.
+If you use series (conditional) color on the plot or text, each one will add a plot count.
+Starting with Pine v4, `alertcondition()` calls also count for one plot.
+- When using labels or lines created with `label.new()` and `line.new()` a garbage collector will preserve only the last ~50 objects of each type.
-The limit for `security()` calls is 40.
+- The limit for `security()` calls is 40.
-The limit for variables is 1000.
+- The limit for variables is 1000.
-We do not know of a limit to the number of lines in a script.
+- We do not know of a limit to the number of lines in a script.
 There is, however a limit of 50K compiled tokens, but they don't correspond to code lines.

 ### How can I use colors in my indicator plots?
 See [Working with colours](https://kodify.net/tradingview/colours/) by Kodify.